 The program is designed for students who want to learn more about chemical dependency issues and/or whom desire a career working with chemically dependent people.
 Students who take classes in this program will gain valuable knowledge and skills in 12 core areas of addiction counseling theory and practice.
 Through the required practicum placements in a licensed chemical dependency facility students gain valuable and necessary practical experience under the supervision of a Licensed Alcohol and Drug Counselor.

 The program does not license a student as an alcohol and drug counselor.
 It does provide the minimum college coursework and practicum opportunities needed to apply for licensure in the State of Minnesota.
 Upon successful completion of the Alcohol and Drug Counseling Program at RCTC, students are eligible to sit for the IC & RC national exam and can apply for at least a temporary licensure with the Minnesota Board of Behavioral & Health.

 The curriculum provides students with 19 credits of specific alcohol and drug counseling coursework in at least 12 core competency areas including: foundational theory, screening, intake, orientation, assessment, treatment planning, counseling skills, case management, crisis intervention, client education, referral, record keeping, and consultation.
 Foundational addiction , counseling theory, pharmacology, ethics, multicultural aspects, pharmacology, and co-occurring disorders.
 An 880-hour practicum is the pinnacle of the academic experience.

 RCTC offers an Associate in Science Degree in Alcohol and Drug Counseling.
 The degree includes the professional core of addiction coursework as well as the necessary general education credits.
 RCTC also offers a Certificate in Alcohol and Drug Counseling.

 Program Start Date(s)

 Students can enroll on a part-time or full-time basis and may begin either fall or spring semester.
-Currently all but two of the Human Service (HS) Alcohol and Drug Counseling (ADC) core classes are open to any enrolled RCTC students.
+Currently, all but two of the Human Service (HS) Alcohol and Drug Counseling (ADC) core classes are open to any enrolled RCTC students.
 The two HS ADC core classes that are not open to all RCTC students are the clinical practicums.
-Students interested in accessing the clinical practicums must complete a PRACTICUM application form and meet all of the requirements outlined in the form.